quii/learn-go-with-tests/concurrency/readme.md

         ... many more scary lines of text ...
 ```

-Errors this long tend to freak me out, but the headline is what we should be
+Errors this long tend to freak me out, but all we need to do is pay attention to
-paying attention to. `fatal error: concurrent map writes`.
-Maps in Go don't like
+the headline: `fatal error: concurrent map writes`.
+Sometimes, when we run our
+tests, two of the goroutines write to the results map at exactly the same time,
-it when more than one thing tries to write to them at once.
+and maps in Go don't like it when more than one thing tries to write to them at
+once.

-What we have here is a classic _race condition_, an bug that occurs when the
+This is a _race condition_, a bug that occurs when the output of our software is
-output of our software is dependent on the timing and sequence of events that we
+dependent on the timing and sequence of events that we have no control over.
-have no control over.
-Because we cannot control exactly when each goroutine
+Because we cannot control exactly when each goroutine writes to the results, we
-writes to the results, we are vulnerable to two goroutines writing to it at the
+are vulnerable to two goroutines writing to it at the same time.
-same time.

 Go can help us to spot race conditions with its built in [_race detetector_][godoc_race_detector].
 To enable this feature, run the tests with the `race` flag: `go test -race`.